PavelKisliak/BitSerializer/README.md

 ```

 #### Compile time checking
+The new C++ 17 ability «if constexpr» helps to generate clear error messages.
-If you try to serialize an object that is not supported at the current level of the archive, you will receive a compiler error message.
+If you try to serialize an object that is not supported at the current level of the archive, you will receive a simple error message.
 ```cpp
 template <class TArchive>
 inline void Serialize(TArchive& archive)